 Self-care isn't a luxury.
 It's what keeps you functional.
 Protect your sleep.
 Seven to nine hours isn't optional when you're juggling work and school.
 Sleep deprivation destroys memory, focus, and mood.

-Self-care habits like taking breaks, eating well, and getting enough sleep significantly improve your productivity and mental health.
+Healthy habits like taking breaks, eating regular meals, and moving your body significantly improve your productivity and mental clarity.
 Schedule breaks into your day.
 Your brain needs downtime to consolidate learning.

 Stay connected with friends and family.
 Isolation worsens stress.
 Even short conversations provide relief and perspective.

 Use campus resources.
 Counseling services, tutoring centers, and academic advising exist to help you.
 They're often free or low-cost.
-There's no shame in asking for support.
 Knowing when to ask for help is a strength, not a weakness.

 Conclusion